By Joseph Forster

 The walls are a single layer thick (unlike many of the more complex 4Ground kits), but have details are overlays on the inside and out.

 The stained glass windows are a great addition to the kit and really bring the building to life.
-They are printed on transparent sheet plastic and just have to be cut out to shape.
+The windows are a transparent sheet plastic and just need some cutting to take their shape.
 There are lots of options for stained glass patterns, especially for the rose window so you can customize your building.